telerik/fiddler-everywhere-docs/knowledge-base/final-and-non-final-actions.md

             <td>n/a</td>
             <td>n/a</td>
             <td>n/a</td>
-            <td>This action should be used when you wish to test a URL, which will not be resolved by your DNS Server.</td>
+            <td>This action should be used when you wish to test a URL, which will not be resolved by your DNS Server.
+The option is also reffered as "Accept all CONNECTs"</td>
             <td>Final</td>
         </tr>
         <tr>